Lessons for Sincere Musicians

 Whether STUDYING an established musical idiom or INNOVATING your own personal musical language, a visceral connection to musical resonance and creative flow is imperative.

-Elevate your collaborative potential, bringing depth and heightened sensitivity to any style or instrumentation.
+Elevate your collaborative potential — bringing depth and sensitivity to any style or instrumentation

-Develop the confidence and skillset to sustain this flow in a room alone with your instrument
+Develop the ability to sustain creative flow in a room alone with your instrument

-explore the elements of form from an open, creative mindset
+explore the elements of form from an open and creative mindset

 develop spontaneous ideas with clarity and intention